Electrical and Computer Engineering

 DEADLINES

-PhD applications received by the PhD first priority deadline will be considered first for funding.
-All graduate applications that are received after the MS priority deadline will be charged an additional $30 late fee for processing.
+All graduate applications that are received after April 1 will be charged an additional $30 late fee for processing.
 All applications received after the final deadline may be rejected without consideration or recommended for admittance or re-application to a later semester.

 FALL 2024